ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/member/organization_has_too_many_admins.md

-## Organization Has Too Many Owners
+# Organization Should Have Fewer Than Three Owners

 policy name: organization_has_too_many_admins

 severity: MEDIUM

-### Description
+## Description

-Organization owners are highly privileged and could create great damage if being compromised, it's recommended to limit them to the minimum needed (recommended maximum 3 owners).
+Organization owners are highly privileged and could create great damage if they are compromised.
+It is recommended to limit the number of Organizational Admins to the minimum needed (recommended maximum 3 owners).

-### Threat Example(s)
+## Threat Example(s)

 1. An organization has a permissive attitude and provides an owner role to all developers.
 2. One of the developers has decided to collaborate with an evil ransomware gang, and uses his high privileges to add a malicious external collaborator
 3. The malicious collaborator, being an owner, has a wide range of destructive operations he can do (e.g. remove security settings)

-### Remediation
+## Remediation

 1. Make sure you have admin permissions
 2. Go to the organization People page